-Delivering vaginally can improve the chance of starting and continuing to breastfeed your baby.
+Delivering vaginally may also improve the chance of starting and continuing to breastfeed your baby.

 What are the risks of having a VBAC?

-A rupture of the scar can result in serious problems for you and your baby.
-In very rare situations where there is severe bleeding, a hysterectomy (removal of the uterus) may be required.
+A rupture of the scar can mean serious problems for you and your baby.
+In very rare situations where there is severe bleeding, a woman may need a hysterectomy (removal of the uterus).

-There is a chance you will need an emergency C-section during labour.
-This has increased risks of bleeding and infection compared with a planned caesarean.
+There is also the chance that you will need an emergency caesarean during labour.
+Typically, about 1 in 4 women who plan a VBAC may need an emergency caesarean.
+This can increase the risk of bleeding and infection compared with a planned caesarean.

 Learn more here about the development and quality assurance of healthdirect content.